 Grass snakes are widely distributed in lowland England and Wales, although they have undergone declines due to habitat loss.
-There are some records from Scotland but its status there requires investigation.
-Further research is required to understand the significance of O. ophiodiicola to the health of wild grass snakes and to grass snake populations in GB.
+There are some records from Scotland but their status there requires investigation.
+Further research is underway to understand the significance of O. ophiodiicola to the health of wild grass snakes and to grass snake populations in GB.

 Figure 1A.
 Eastern rat snake (Pantherophis alleghaniensis) from New Jersey, USA, showing signs of snake fungal disease.
 Obvious external abnormalities are an opaque infected eye (spectacle) and roughened, crusty scales on the snout.
 (Photograph by D.E.
 Green, USGS National Wildlife Health Center.)